Sang Kancil

-The stories of Sang Kancil (also known as Si Kancil) is a series of traditional fables about a clever mouse-deer.
+The story of Sang Kancil (also known as Si Kancil) is a series of traditional fables about a clever mouse-deer.
 They are popular in Indonesia and Malaysia.
 A weak and small yet cunning figure, Sang Kancil uses his intelligence to triumph over beings more powerful than himself.
 The protagonist of these stories is Sang Kancil, a smart and sly mouse deer.
 He can fool the other animals to escape from trouble.
 This folk figure is similar to another folk figure, Br'er Rabbit.

+Appearances

+Sang Kancil has appeared in several proses which involve him tricking other animals and gaining advantage against them with his smarts.

 Sang Kancil and the Farmer

-One day, Sang Kancil tried to steal cucumbers from a farmer's field.
+In this story, Sang Kancil tried to steal cucumbers from a farmer's field.
 The first time, he stole some cucumbers successfully.
 He then encountered a scarecrow, and mocked it because it could not scare him.
 He kicked the scarecrow with his front leg, but it got stuck in the scarecrow, which the farmer had filled with glue.
 Sang Kancil tried to pull out his leg, but in vain, as the glue was too strong for him.
 Later, the farmer came and laughed at Sang Kancil, who was trapped by the glue on the scarecrow.
 He then put him inside a cage for the rest of the day.
 Later that night, the farmer's dog came to see Sang Kancil.
 The dog mocked him and said he would be cooked the following morning, but Sang Kancil stayed calm and relaxed.
 The dog got confused and asked him why he was calm.
-Sang Kancil said, "You are wrong.
-I am not going to be cooked!
-I am going to be a prince!"
-The dog became more confused.
-"I will marry the farmer's daughter and become a prince.
-I feel sorry for you; all of your loyalties were paid just like this!
-You just became a dog!
-Look at me!
-Tomorrow, I will become a prince!" said Sang Kancil proudly.
+Sang Kancil told him that he is going to be a prince, then marry the farmer's daughter, taking pity on them.
 The dog, who felt discriminated against by his own master, asked him to switch places.
 He thought that by switching places with Sang Kancil, he would become a prince instead.
 So, the dog opened the cage and let Sang Kancil free.
 The following day, the farmer was confused because he did not see Sang Kancil anywhere; instead, he saw his dog in the cage, wagging his tail.